 We can start by brainstorming the type of questions a person would ask if they were to meet you face-to-face.
 Tools like Answerthepublic.com can help to flesh out this list further.
 For best results, build your long-tail keywords around “what,” “how to,” “how,” “when”, “who”, “where” and “why” as these are the questions that are mostly commonly used and associated with voice search queries.

-SEOs can then weave in the answers to the most important questions naturally into our static page content.
+SEOs can then weave in the answers to the most important keyword searches into our static page content.

 We can then group other common and related questions together in an FAQ page.
 This makes sense as voice searches are usually in Q & A format so utilising FAQs plays perfectly into this.